Steam-powered Turing Machine University of Washington Department of Computer Science & Engineering

 CSE Home About Us Search Contact Info

-Boating and Birding in Maine Susan Eggers, Microsoft Professor of Computer Science and Engineering, joined the department in 1989.
-She received a B.A. in 1965 from Connecticut College, and a Ph.D. in 1989 from the University of California, Berkeley.
+Boating and Birding in Maine Susan Eggers, a Professor of Computer Science and Engineering, joined the department in 1989.
+She received a B.A. in 1965 from Connecticut College and a Ph.D. in 1989 from the University of California, Berkeley.
 Her research interests are in computer architecture and back-end compiler optimization, with an emphasis on experimental performance analysis.
-With her colleague Hank Levy and their students, she developed the first commercially viable multithreaded architecture, Simultaneous Multithreading, adopted by Intel (as Hyperthreading), IBM, Sun and others.
-Her current research revolves around instruction set design, processor implementation, thread support, compiler optimization, instruction placement, and protection mechanisms for distributed dataflow machines, namely, WaveScalar.
+With her colleague Hank Levy and their students, she developed the first commercially viable multithreaded architecture, Simultaneous Multithreading, adopted by Intel (as Hyperthreading), IBM, Sun and others and the winner of the 2010 ISCA ``test-of-time'' award.

-In 1989 Professor Eggers was awarded an IBM Faculty Development Award and in 1990 an NSF Presidential Young Investigator Award.
-She is a Fellow of the ACM and IEEE, a Fellow of the AAAS, and a member of the National Academy of Engineering.
+In 1989 Professor Eggers was awarded an IBM Faculty Development Award, in 1990 an NSF Presidential Young Investigator Award, in 1994 the Microsoft Professorship in Computer Science and Engineering, and in 2009 the ACM-W Athena Lecturer.
+She is a Fellow of the ACM and IEEE, a Fellow of the American Association for the Advancement of Science, and a member of the National Academy of Engineering and the American Academy of Arts and Sciences.

 Professor Eggers approaches her free time "with a vengeance".
-She is a bona fide food snob, is an avid gardener and landscaper, and enjoys active exercise (swimming, golf and physical therapy).
+She is a bona fide food snob, is an avid gardener and landscaper, and enjoys retiree-like exercise (golf and physical therapy).
+Recently she shot her first hole-in-one!

 Department of Computer Science and Engineering